-Peace of mind and wellness: at the heart of everything we do.
+Peace of mind, safety and wellness: at the heart of everything we do.

-Besides being a beautiful, warm and friendly community located in the heart of Green Lake’s urban village, The Hearthstone also provides a beautiful setting with residential assisted living services for our residents who need a helping hand.
+The Hearthstone provides safe and peaceful residential assisted living for our residents who need a helping hand.

 Assisted living at a glance